Have you played this game?You can rate this game, record that you've played it, or put it on your wish list after you log in. |

 This poll is part of the 2022 IFDB Awards.
 The rules for the competition can be found here, and a list of all categories can be found here.
 This award is for the most underappreciated game of 2022.
 Voting is anonymous and open only to...

-Outstanding Fantasy Game of 2022 - Player's Choice by MathBrush
+Outstanding Fantasy Game of 2022 - Author's Choice by MathBrush

 This poll is part of the 2022 IFDB Awards.
 The rules for the competition can be found here, and a list of all categories can be found here.
 This award is for the best fantasy game of 2022.
-Voting is open to all IFDB members.
-Eligible...
+Voting is anonymous and open only to IFDB...